 With access to eight hours of unseen home movies, this is an intimate portrayal of a man who rose from the humble surroundings of fairground boxing booths to become Light-Heavyweight Champion of the World and a household name.
 But it all ended on the 25th July 1965, when he was found shot dead in the back seat of his car.
 50 years on, his family still challenge the coroner’s verdict of suicide.

-Could his testimony finally conclude a 50-year mystery for Freddie’s family; allowing him to be remembered for the man he was, and his achievements in life, rather than for the single day of his death.
+Could new testimony finally conclude a 50-year mystery for Freddie’s family; allowing him to be remembered for the man he was, and his achievements in life, rather than for the single day of his death.